michaeldegroot/mysql-cache/README.md

  - 0.2.3 Change database connection settings on the fly with db.changeDB
  - 0.2.4 db.changeDB now has a callback parameter added
  - 0.2.5 added speedtest.js in the root directory, check [Speedtest](#speedtest) for more information
+ - 0.3.8 Critical bug fixed: somehow I overlooked the fact that the query function had a check if testConnection was successfully executed or not.
+If it didn't it would not execute the query at all :/

 ## What it does

 Automatically caches SELECT sql's in the machine's memory using node-cache.
-Also using node-mysql connection pools and it's SQL format style
+This module is wrapping the mysql module, it uses the same functions for executing query's

 ## How does it look?